 At 1% Affordable Housing, development feasibility is marginal-to-feasible.
-This would mean the Inclusionary zoning contributions of 1% proposed to be effective from 2024 could be marginally tolerated.
-The second staged implementation of Inclusionary zoning (2% by 2027) could potentially be tolerated given the long phasing-in period (5 years to 2027).
+This would mean the Inclusionary zoning contributions of 1% proposed to be effective from 2024 is tested to be generally tolerated.
+The second staged implementation of Inclusionary zoning (2% by 2027) is also observed to be tolerated given the long phasing-in period (5 years to 2027).
+While the capacity testing has not included for natural market growth in the revenue assumptions, natural market growth will nevertheless assist to offset any impact.

-Should the local development contributions reduce from their current levels, the Affordable Housing contribution rates should be re-visited.
+Should the local development contributions vary from their current levels, the Affordable Housing contribution rates should be re-visited.